Alex Boyé: The 2010s

 Boyé had a role in the 2014 film Saints and Soldiers: The Void.
 He also released a YouTube music video to promote the film.
 He attained some acclaim for his cover of Taylor Swift's song "Shake It Off", with over 600,000 views, as of 1 January 2015.

 In December 2014, Boyé released an original Christmas song and YouTube video entitled "Newborn – Wise Men Still Seek Him".

 In January 2015, Boyé released an Africanised version of "Circle of Life", with proceeds from the sale going to the koinsforkenya mission.
 In 2015, Boyé was awarded the Governor's Mansion Artist Award.

 In June 2015, Boyé and his band, Changing Lanes Experience, performed their version of Taylor Swift's "Shake It Off" on the 10th season of America's Got Talent.
 After receiving great comments from the judges, they advanced into the next round to perform on Judge Cuts Week.
 In August 2015, he and the band were eliminated on Judge Cuts Week 4 after performing their version of Mark Ronson and Bruno Mars' "Uptown Funk".

 In September 2015, Boye was announced to be cast as The Heavenly Guide in the remake of the film Saturday's Warrior.
 It was released in Utah theaters on 1 April 2016 before expanding it to various other states in the following weeks and months.

-In early 2016 Boye and the BYU Men's Chorus released a version of Christopher Tin's "Baba Yetu", the theme music to the video game Civilization IV with lyrics adapted from the Biblical Lord's Prayer in Swahili.
+In early 2016 Boye and the Brigham Young University Men's Chorus released a version of Christopher Tin's "Baba Yetu", the theme music to the video game Civilization IV with lyrics adapted from the Biblical Lord's Prayer in Swahili.

 Boyé appeared in a duet with Marie Osmond on her album Music Is Medicine that was released on 15 April 2016.
 The video for the song "Then There's You" was released on the video streaming site Vevo on 27 March 2016 and features the duo performing in a Las Vegas backdrop at Caesars Palace Hotel and the Paris Hotel.
 Boyé was cast as Pastor Aiken in Drop Off, which was a family film.

 Boyé was selected as the "Grand Prize Winner" of the Hard Rock Rising 2017 Battle of the Bands.
 That same year, Boyé performed as the guest artist for the 2017 Mormon Tabernacle Choir Pioneer Concert, performing a mix of originals and covers.

-In September 2018, Boyé released single "Bend Not Break", produced by Randy Jackson (American Idol).
+In September 2018, Boyé released the single "Bend Not Break", which focuses on suicide prevention and was produced by Randy Jackson (American Idol).
+The music video was filmed in Herriman, Utah with help from over 1,000 students from Herriman High, as well as members of the community.